NAME: Jeroen Diepenmaat

 DESIGN: Harco Rutgers, Jeroen Diepenmaat

-NOTES: This is the record of the first of three live performances at the ‘Muziek bij de Buren’ festival.
+NOTES: This is the record of the third of three live performances at the ‘Muziek bij de Buren’ festival.
+This recording ends in an endless loop (locked groove) due to technical failure.

 PROJECT DESCRIPTION: During a performance grooves were made in one side of this record using knives and sand paper.
 The recording of the performance is on the other side.